 5) Electrical inspections could detect unlicensed electrical work

 Finally, all electrical components at home or at work must pass an electrical safety inspection.
 If they fail to meet the requirements, you risk paying heavy fines.

 Sometimes, homeowners mistakenly assume that they can hide DIY repairs from these electrical check-ups.
 Unfortunately, they may experience bigger problems down the road.
 By hiring a qualified electrician, you can rest assured that every electrical repair will pass inspection.

-In Queensland, risky and unlicensed DIY electrical work is also illegal and has penalties of up to $40,000 for individuals.
+In Queensland, unlicensed illegal DIY electrical work is not only risky, it also carries penalties of up to $40,000 for individuals.

-Hire a licensed electrician to do the work safely
+Hire Jaric’s licensed electricians to do your electrical work safely

 Considering all the dangers we’ve talked about above, you can see that DIY electrical work really is a bad idea.
 Electricity is a powerful servant but a bad master, which is why we recommend that you always get a qualified electrician to do any electrical job.